squoilin/EnergyScope_open/docs/getting-started/index.md

 	There are two options for using EnergyScope.

     - **Option A:** Direcly using AMPL and amplpy
-     	- Allows to run any version of EnergyScope.
-However, does not include functions for preprocessing or postprocessing models and data.
+     	- Allows running any version of EnergyScope and offers full flexibility to customize inputs, constraints, or model structure.
+     	- Does **not** include built-in tools for preprocessing or postprocessing..
     - **Option B:** Using the energyscope Python package
-    	- The energyscope python package makes it easier to run EnergyScope models and includes tools for postprocessing and data visualization.
-However, it may not be compatible with all versions of EnergyScope.
+    	- The energyscope python package makes it easier to run EnergyScope models and includes helpers for postprocessing results and visualizing outputs.
+    	- May be less flexible and not compatible with all EnergyScope versions.

 	If you are not sure about which option to choose, don't worry!
 Both options will allow you to get your first results in a few minutes.